ulaurent/pset-5/README.md

 # pset-5

-Implement a program that spell-checks a file, per the below.
+Implemented a program that spell-checks a file after loading a dictionary of words from disk into memory.